cmucg/jsVideoPlayer/README.md

 - Press Enter-key, the text will be copied into clip-board and saved into LocalStorage of your Browser.
 - You can rename the mp4 file with the text in clip-board.
 - If the text-input-area is blank, pressing Enter-key, the content saved in LocalStorage of your Browser will appear in the text-input-area.
 - Use ";" not "," to seperate.
 So that "," can be used in titles.
-File name should be like "Get up 0H12M5S; go to school 1H5M27S; lunch 6H20M50S.mp4"
+File name should be like "Get up 0H12M5S; go to school 1H5M27S; lunch 6H20M50S.mp4" to generates buttons like "Get up 0H12M5S" , "go to school 1H5M27S" , "lunch 6H20M50S".